MichaelStott/tech-squawks/web/content/aws/getting_started/aws/cli.md

 {{% /tab %}}
 {{< /tabs >}}

-2. To confirm that your CLI has been successfully installed, run the following in your shell/terminal to output the CLI version:
+2. Run the following too confirm that the CLI has been successfully installed:
 {{< tabs groupId="CLI" >}}
 {{% tab name="CLI" %}}
 **Command**